ExpertPhotography

 Photographing through alternative filters will create unique effects in your images.
 You can also create unique bokeh effects by cutting a shape in an index card and holding it in front of your camera.

 Look around the house and see what you have to play with.
 Some alternative filters you’ll like, and others you won’t.
-That’s the fun of experimenting.
-It’s all about exploring artistic photography.
+That’s the fun of experimental photography.
+It’s all about exploring your artistic voice.

 Lens Baby makes a series of lenses with unique effects if you want to pursue these types of looks further.
 I photographed this model through a glass door.
 The reflections create a hazy filter.